rgalanakis/robgforpps/_pages/may-2025-bond.md

 - Grant is already overcrowded.
 - We are going to need to rebalance our high schools, and a key part of that will include the area near Jefferson.
 - Jefferson being a modern school is the only way we can pull off this rebalancing.
-- I am long on Portland and believe we are going to grow as a city, significantly, in the next few decades (we will probably have a few more flat/down years).
+- I am betting on Portland for the long term, and believe we are going to grow as a city, significantly, in the next few decades
+  (we will probably have a few more flat/down years).
 To handle even modest growth, we need to have some capacity in our schools;
   dealing with this later by trying to site and build a new high school will be even more expensive.
 - When betting on the future, we have to think about the upside vs. the downside.